 Email service for students at Cornell is provided through Cmail (Google Apps Education Edition).
 Along with email, Cmail includes calendar, collaboration, and other tools.
-Learn more about Cmail.
+Learn more about Cornell G Suite for Students.

-You can choose Cmail and/or provide a valid, alternate email address where email sent to your NetID@cornell.edu will be directed.
-Before you decide to forward your Cornell email to a non-Cornell account, please be aware of policy changes by the major email service providers that may affect your email delivery.
+If you choose to forward your Cornell email to an outside account, you can set that up in Google.
+Before you decide to forward your Cornell email to a non-Cornell account, please be aware of policy changes by the major email senders that may impact your email delivery.
 It is recommended that everyone with Cornell email use their @cornell.edu account to send and receive mail.
 This will ensure that you don't miss important university communications.

 Regardless of which email option you choose, you can still use the collaboration services offered through Cmail.